svisser/greatdj/README.md

 Killer playlists for parties!

-Allows you to create playlists on the fly, with a search component that doesn't affect the currently playing song.
-Allows you to share playlists by URL.
-Only supports YouTube for now, but may support SoundCloud and others in the future.
+GreatDJ was originally about searching Youtube and creating playlists that on the fly play automatically.
+Lately, though, it has become all sorts of strange things:

+ * You can save playlists, it creates a unique URL you can share with your best best friends (beware, though, saving overrites!)
+ * It has a sync mode, on by default, which will propagate any changes on a (saved) playlist on all devices, even without actually saving the changes to the server.
+Useful, for instance, if you have it playing in a computer and want to push some tunes using your mobile.
+Or your friend's mobile.
+Or if there's dozens of you trying to get your song to play at the same time.
+ * When connecting to a playlist, if there are any other clients connected, you'll always get the latest version, however
+ * If changes are not saved and you're the only client, you'll get the saved version from the server.
+ * This might all change, I'm not sure.

-Built using Facebook's React, Browserify, Gulp and some other friends.
+Built using Facebook's React, Socket.IO, Browserify, Gulp and a bunch of other cool buzzwords.
 Requires MongoDB for saving and loading playlists.

 ## Demo
 [http://greatdj.ruiramos.com] (http://greatdj.ruiramos.com/)